 Q1.
 Is the Museum open on Lunar New Year's Eve and the first day of the Lunar New Year?
 The museum is closed on Lunar New Year's Eve and the first day of the Lunar New Year.
 However, in recent years, for the continuous service of the audience, some of the exhibition venues, such as "special exhibition", "Space Theater", and "3D Theater", will be opened on the first day of the Lunar New Year.
 For details, please refer to the information announcement on the homepage of the website.

 Q2.
 Which national holidays are closed for the Museum?
 Is the Museum open on the National Day?
 The museum is regularly closed on Lunar New Year's Eve.
-For national or make-up holidays it is closed unless they are Monday.
+For national or make-up holidays it is opened on Monday.

 Q3.
 Is there free admission to the Museum on Wednesday morning?
 From 9:00 a.m. to 10:00 a.m. on Wednesdays, it is free of charge but limited to the exhibition halls (including Life Science Hall, Human Culture Hall, Earth Environment Hall, Science Center), and Botanical Garden, excluding Space Theater, 3D Theater, and chargeable special exhibition.
 Details of the fees and other theater fees can be found on our website.